 Student progress for English language arts at grades 3 through 8, and grade 12 is complied by the State of Nebraska by building.
-Students are now required to take state assessments (the Nebraska State Accountability or NeSA-Reading tests) from which these data are gathered.
+Students are required to take state reading assessments (the Nebraska State Accountability or NeSA-Reading tests) from which these data are gathered.

 Student Achievement data are available for the district and individual schools on the Nebraska Department of Education's State of the Schools Reports.